pdjr-signalk/pdjr-skplugin-devantech/README.md

 **pdjr-skplugin-devantech** implements an operating interface for the DS range of Ethernet relay devices manufactured by Devantech.
-An interfaced DS device presents as a Signal K switchbank with subordinate keys indiating the state of the device's I/O and relay channels.
+An interfaced DS device presents as a Signal K switchbank with subordinate keys indicating the state of the device's I/O and relay channels.
-Relays on the remote device are operated by PUT requests on an interfaced relay channel.
+PUT requests on DS switchbank relay channels will operate physical relays on an the connected DS device.

 Typically DS devices used by Signal K will be installed on the local network, but it is a simple matter to interface a remote DS device